-Think carefully about what you want to achieve or what you would like the outcome to be for your child.
-Goals to consider include:
+Think carefully about what you want to achieve, possibilities include:

-- · Reversing the discipline - Keeping the same discipline, but taking steps to reduce its academic impact (for example, making sure the absences will not affect the student's grades) - Reducing the length or severity of the punishment - Accepting a reduced punishment in exchange for certain promises by the family (for example, an apology by the student, an agreement for improved behavior, a psychological evaluation, therapy, or substance abuse treatment) - Changing classes to avoid personality conflicts with particular teachers or students - Establishing or modifying an individualized education plan (IEP) for disabled or special education students, and/or - Transferring to another school in the same district or a different school district.
+- Reversing the discipline - Keeping the same discipline, but taking steps to reduce its academic impact (for example, making sure the absences will not affect the student's grades) - Reducing the length or severity of the punishment - Accepting a reduced punishment in exchange for certain promises by the family (for example, an apology by the student, an agreement for improved behavior, a psychological evaluation, therapy, or substance abuse treatment)

-Think about the long term: When thinking about your goals, remember that you and your family will likely need to maintain an ongoing relationship with the school.
+Think about the long term: Remember that you and your family will likely need to maintain an ongoing relationship with the school.
 Your child might have several years left in the same school or school district.
-It might work against you in the long term if you take an aggressive position that antagonizes school administrators.
-On the other hand, you can use the disciplinary process to develop relationships with school administrators who might be able to help you get better education services for your child now or in the future.
-Appealing a Suspension or Lesser Form of Punishment: The steps to challenge the discipline are:
+It might work against you in the long term if you take an aggressive position that antagonizes school officials.